 '''

 var testArr=[];

 testArr[3] = 10;

 testArr[10] = 3;

 console.log(testArr);

-// [undefined, undefined, undefined, 10, undefined, undefined,

-undefined, undefined, 10, undefined, 3]
+// [undefined, undefined, undefined, undefined, undefined, undefined, andefined, undefined, undefined, andefined, andefin

 '''

 You can see that there are gaps in this array.
 Only two elements have elements and the rest are gaps with the default value.
 Knowing this helps you in a couple of things.
 Using the for...in loop to iterate an array can result in unexpected results.
 Consider the following example: